Which of the Following Statements Is True About Information Systems?

 Statement 2: Information systems are designed to support decision-making processes across all organizational levels.

 This statement emphasizes the role of information systems in facilitating informed decisions.
 From operational tasks to strategic planning, these systems provide timely, relevant, and reliable information to stakeholders.
-Also, for example, enterprise resource planning (ERP) systems help managers allocate resources, while business intelligence tools aid executives in long-term strategy development.
+Practically speaking, for example, enterprise resource planning (ERP) systems help managers allocate resources, while business intelligence tools aid executives in long-term strategy development.
 This aligns with the fundamental purpose of information systems: to bridge the gap between raw data and actionable insights.

 Statement 3: Information systems are static and cannot adapt to changing organizational needs.